bluesky-social/atproto/packages/api/OAUTH.md

 ```

 At this point in the script, the user **will** be authenticated.
 Authenticated
 API calls can be made using the `session`.
-The `session` can be used to the
+The `session` can be used to instantiate the
 `Agent` class from `@atproto/api`.
 Let's make a simple call to the API to
 retrieve the user's profile.
 Replace the `// TO BE CONTINUED` comment with the
 following code: